But before we get into that, let's back up. A good way to understand Fabric is to look at some of the new and emerging use cases.

 It may be less sexy and less flashy than bitcoin, but that’s perfectly fine for enterprise customers.

 “While cryptocurrency is not necessarily the future, it looks as though blockchain will be,” Carlo R.W.
-De Meijer, the founder and owner of MIFSA, writes in the Dec.
-31, 2017 issue of issue of Finextra.
+De Meijer, the founder, and owner of MIFSA, writes in the Dec.
+31, 2017 issue of Finextra.
 “Those who nowadays persevere with their blockchain initiatives should not only be aware that the technology is still at a very early stage of development, but also understand that this isn’t really about technology, but about business.”